 - In the spring or autumn, people can wrap bubble foil in the region of the raised bed.
 This keeps the heat and promotes the decomposition, consequently the heating of the soil, so you can propagate earlier or harvest longer.

-All the beds were mostly starting from 6 feet long and three feet wide.
+All the beds mostly start from 6 feet long and three feet wide.
 The plants grow well, and you can plant at least two rows across.
-If you want to have a beautiful and productive garden, definitely you can give raised be
+If you want to have a beautiful and productive garden, definitely you can give raised beds a try.